Operation Gyroscope: Implementation

 In Little Gyroscope, the 216th Field Artillery Battalion and 156 wives and children were transported to Germany aboard the USS Patch in March 1955 to test the program.
 This was considered a success by the army, with the personnel and dependents in place at Darmstadt within a day of docking at Bremerhaven and boarding waiting trains, having been provided extensive assistance in settling in by sponsors from the 760th Field Artillery Battalion.
 After almost a year of preparation, the first Gyroscope swap, designated GYROSCOPE I, was made on 1 July 1955 with the rotation of the 1st Infantry Division, which had been in Germany with United States Army Europe (USAREUR) since World War II ended, and its replacement by the 10th Infantry Division from Fort Riley, Kansas.
 Also included in GYROSCOPE I were the exchanges of the non-divisional 2nd Armored Cavalry Regiment from Germany and the 3rd Cavalry Regiment from Fort Meade, and the 508th Airborne Infantry Regimental Combat Team (RCT) from Fort Campbell and 187th Airborne Infantry RCT from Japan.

 Initial reports boded well for the future of the program, with one division commander reporting that career soldiers were volunteering on their own initiative for the previously unpopular duty of recruit training and also "writing detailed instructions to help the incoming unit."
 Another officer found that the system cultivated a "sense of belonging" within soldiers as they now remained with the same unit throughout service.
-The units part of the Gyroscope program were not only re-equipped but also were intended to have higher personnel quality.
+Gyroscope units were not only re-equipped but also selected for higher personnel quality.
 11th Airborne Division officer Robert Elton attested to such gains, with the discharge of "malcontents, misfits, and criminals" and their replacement with motivated trainees whom training instructors worked hard to prepare, "knowing that they might lead these same soldiers in combat."
-By the time the 11th Airborne Division returned stateside, Elton wrote that officers and soldiers "all knew their stuff, they could all do everything...and they could maintain these things because they have done it, and done it, and done it."
+Elton observed that by the time the 11th Airborne Division returned to the Continental United States, officers and soldiers possessed the proficiency and readiness he described in his writings, noting: "they could all do everything...and they could maintain these things because they have done it, and done it, and done it."

 In order to meet army requirements, the program was modified so that when the 11th Airborne Division rotated into Germany from Fort Campbell, its replacement 5th Infantry Division went to Fort Ord instead so that Fort Campbell could be used for the experimental Reorganization of The Airborne Division (Pentomic airborne) division.
 The program was used outside of Europe, with the 2nd Infantry Division sent to Alaska in 1956 to replace the 71st Infantry Division, which was reflagged as the 4th Infantry Division.
 Although not initially envisaged under Gyroscope, the rotation of non-divisional combat support units such as field artillery, signals, engineering and transportation battalions and even companies was implemented in 1956.
 USAREUR assessed in its 1957 report on Gyroscope that the rotation of battalions and companies was much less difficult since the strain on logistics increased proportionately with unit size.